Foyle Hospice offers a range of support services, including Telephone Advice and Chaplaincy.

-The Medical and Nursing team at Foyle Hospice Inpatient Unit provides 24/7 telephone advice service to patients, families, carers and other health professionals regarding symptom management and other areas of concern relating to their illness/ condition.
+The Medical and Nursing team at Foyle Hospice Inpatient Unit provides 24/7 telephone advice service to patients, families, carers and other health professionals regarding symptom management and any areas of concern relating to their illness/condition.

 Please call the above number and ask to speak to a Nurse or Doctor regarding your query.
-It will be very helpful if you have information regarding your/your relative’s illness, e.g: diagnosis, present mediation and nature of concern at the time, so that appropriate advice can be given.
+It will be very helpful if you have information regarding you/your relative’s illness, e.g: diagnosis, present medication and nature of concern at the time, so that appropriate advice can be given.

-The health professional dealing with your call should be able to give you advice regarding symptoms or alternatively refer you to appropriate out-of-hours services e.g: Western Urgent Care Out-of-Hours GP, Marie Curie Out-of-Hours Nurse.
+The health professional dealing with your call will be able to give you advice regarding symptoms or alternatively refer you to appropriate out-of-hours services e.g: Western Urgent Care Out-of-Hours GP.